-You will generally experience little or no bleeding, but any minimal bleeding may persist for 24 hours.
-If you experience excessive bleeding later on, dip a gauze in the mouthwash that you received after the surgery and apply pressure for at least 10 minutes or until it stops.
+You will generally experience little or no bleeding, but minimal bleeding may persist for 24 hours.
+If you experience excessive bleeding later on, dip gauze in the mouthwash that you received after the surgery and apply pressure for at least 10 minutes or until it stops.

 Infection and Pain control: